 - Praise them even if they don’t do anything.

 - Talk to your child about using the potty and stay with them when they are on it.
 You could give them a book or toy to have while they are trying.
 Or have a song that you sing while they are sitting on the potty.

 - Look out for the signs that your child needs to go and get them there quickly but calmly.

-- At this early stage it is easier for boys to master going to the toilet by sitting on the potty or toilet rather than standing up.
+- At this early stage it is easier for boys to master going to the toilet by sitting on the potty/toilet rather than standing up.

 - Help your child with their clothes and pull ups.

-After several weeks your child should be confident enough to trade their nappies or pull-ups for underwear.
+After several weeks your child should be confident enough to trade their nappies or pull-ups for underwear full-time.
 Take them with you to choose these and make it a celebration.
 Ensure that the clothes they wear are easy for them to remove and do not hinder their progress.
-Buy extra underwear as your child will have accidents and depending on the weather it may not always be easy to keep on top of the washing!
+Buy extra underwear as your child will have accidents and, depending on the weather, it may not always be easy to keep on top of the washing!

 Most children take longer to train at night or for nap times.
 Use pull ups for when your child sleeps.
 Sit them on the potty or toilet before you put them down and you could lift your child when you are going to bed.
 It can take several months for them to gain bladder control at night.
 This is totally normal.

-If your child resits potty training or is consistently having accidents after the first few weeks, take a break and try again in a couple of months.
+If your child resists potty training or is consistently having accidents after the first few weeks, take a break and try again in a couple of months.

 There will be accidents along the way.
 Take a deep breath and try to stay patient and positive.
-Having toilet trained my 2 girls, I know this is often easier said than done!
+Having toilet trained my two girls, I know this is often easier said than done!

 Every child will have accidents along the way.
 But if you are worried about the frequency of these, or if your potty trained child regresses, there may be an underlying medical problem such as a bladder infection.
 Seek help from your GP sooner rather than later as prompt treatment can help your child to become accident free.